When to Invest

 Do you recommend index funds?

 I'm not sure.
 Index funds seem fine in general as long as enough of their constituent stock prices are reasonable.
 Broad index funds are good during a bull market driven by real economic growth.
 Narrow index funds are excellent when a particular industry or sector experiences non-zero-sum earnings growth.
 Overall, investors should know that the fundamental return of an index fund comes from dividends and positive weighted-average earnings growth, minus capital loss from companies heading towards bankruptcy.
-Personally, as an active investor I would never buy an index fund because of the incomplete fundamental picture.
+Personally, I avoid index funds because of their incomplete fundamental picture.
 For the average investor, it's tough because their options are limited.
-Overvalued index funds, underperforming active funds, or unskilled self-selection?
+Over-valued index funds, under-performing active funds, or unskilled self-selection?
 Frankly, the blind passivity of index funds risks mediocre returns, while the ambition of self-selection often yields volatile results, some tragic.
 I'd recommend most people to just find a smart active fund led by truly smart people, or go for a hybrid portfolio between passive and active fund allotments.

 What do you think about options?

-Well, options can be a cost-effective way to profit from stock price fluctuations.
-But options alone have a fundamental problem.
-You see, in order to make money off options the price of the stock needs to move in a certain direction, up or down or sideways.
-Meanwhile stock prices can often get quite detached from rational earnings expectations.
-So even if the business performs excellently, your call options are simply not guaranteed to yield a return.
-If you deal options from correctly anticipating company failure, the stock price may not fall for a while due to the hopeful whims of other investors.
-Also, it is easier to buy shares from the stock market than deal with options in the derivatives market.
-Therefore, I recommend that straightforward investors stick with stock purchases riding on success instead of shorting stocks before failure.
+Put shortly, the average investor doesn’t need to deal with options at all.
+Don't worry about it.
+Options can be a cost-effective way to profit from stock price fluctuations.
+However, options alone bear an extra layer of risk due to their dependence on market price and a limited time period.
+You see, in order to make money off options, the price of the stock needs to move in a certain direction- up or down or sideways- within a certain period of time.
+Meanwhile, stock prices can often get quite detached from rational business expectations.
+So even if a business reports excellent performance, the stock price might not rise for a while because people are scared for the uncertainty of the future.
+Your call options are simply not guaranteed to yield a return even if your projection for the business is correct.
+The same applies for put options.
+Even if you correctly anticipate company failure, the stock price may not fall for quite a while because people are hopeful for a recovery.
+Stocks are generally more robust than options because stocks last forever (as long as the business is alive); also, it's easier to buy shares from the stock market than deal with options in the derivatives market.
+Therefore, I recommend that straight-forward investors simply stick with buying stocks to ride on success.

 Wouldn't you agree that stock prices eventually correct themselves over time?